-I love Indio Feliz! over 6 years ago
+I love Indio Feliz! almost 7 years ago

 Hola Erika!
 Hay muchos!
 Me gustan Tanta que esta cerca de la Plaza Mayor y Barrunto.
 Barrunto tiene ceviche increíble.
 Hay un restaurante en Chorrillos tambien que se llama Sonia's.
 Pero es difícil encontrar.
 La cocinera es super famosa...uno de los mas conocidos en todo del Peru.
-Suerte! over 6 years ago
+Suerte! almost 7 years ago

 I would love to trek the Machu Pichu but i had been warned it's pretty expensive and the trail is fairly challenging.
 Any recommendations?